hyweljohnllewellyn/hywelme/_posts/2015-03-05-moving-wordpress-from-godaddy-to-digitalocean-and-cloudflare-part1.markdown

 I was also tempted with the [CloudFlare.com](https://www.cloudflare.com) service as it offers free SSL/ SDPY and static file cache - which is supposed to translate to faster and more Google friendly websites.
 Worth a try right?

-In my next post, I'll descripe the stepsto move the WordPress site to DigitalOcean using ServerPilot.io and then, hopefully CloudFlare!
+In my next post, I'll descripe the steps to move the WordPress site to DigitalOcean using ServerPilot.io and then, hopefully CloudFlare!